Trump administration carries out 13th and final execution

 “I’d like to say I am an innocent man,” he said.
 “I did not order the murders.”

-Higgs’ lawyers argued it was “arbitrary and inequitable” to execute Higgs while Willis Haynes, the man who fired the shots that killed the women, was spared a death sentence.

-The federal judge who presided over Higgs’ trial two decades ago said he “merits little compassion.”
+The federal judge who presided over Higgs’ trial two decades ago says he “merits little compassion.”

 “He received a fair trial and was convicted and sentenced to death by a unanimous jury for a despicable crime,” U.S. District Judge Peter Messitte wrote in a Dec.
 29 ruling.

-In a statement after the execution, Higgs’ attorney, Shawn Nolan, said his client had spent decades on death row helping other inmates and “working tirelessly to fight his unjust convictions.”

-“The government completed its unprecedented slaughter of 13 human beings tonight by killing Dustin Higgs, a Black man who never killed anyone, on Martin Luther King’s birthday,” Nolan said.
-“There was no reason to kill him, particularly during the pandemic and when he, himself, was sick with Covid that he contracted because of these irresponsible, super-spreader executions.”
+Defense attorneys won temporary stays of execution this week for Higgs and another inmate, Corey Johnson, after arguing that their recent COVID-19 infections put them at greater risk of unnecessary suffering during the lethal injections.
+But higher courts overruled those decisions, allowing the executions to go forward, and Johnson was executed Thursday night.

+The Supreme Court’s ruling on Friday was consistent with its earlier decisions: it had also dismissed any orders by lower courts delaying federal executions since they were resumed last year.

 Higgs’ Dec.
-19 petition for clemency argued he had been a model prisoner and dedicated father to a son born shortly after his arrest.
-Higgs had a traumatic childhood and lost his mother to cancer when he was 10, the petition said.
+19 petition for clemency says he has been a model prisoner and dedicated father to a son born shortly after his arrest.
+Higgs had a traumatic childhood and lost his mother to cancer when he was 10, the petition says.

 “Mr. Higgs’s difficult upbringing was not meaningfully presented to the jury at trial,” his attorneys wrote.